wlav/cppyy/doc/source/examples.rst

  * `cppyy-knearestneighbors`_
  * `python-vspline`_

-In addition, cppyy is being re-integrated in it's roots, which includes several sophisticated pythonizations.
+In addition, cppyy is being re-integrated in its roots, which includes several sophisticated pythonizations.
 See the "experimental" version of the `PyROOT`_ project.